 In 1910, Wilson became general secretary of the Board of Temperance, Prohibition, and Public Morals.
 He continued in that role until retirement in 1936.
 The Board was the lobbying arm of the Methodist Episcopal Church.
 It was located in Washington, DC, close to legislators.

-The religio-political activist suggested that the government should poison alcoholic beverages.
+The religious and political activist suggested something shocking.
+It was that the government should poison alcoholic beverages.
 His logic was that only those who broke the law by drinking would be killed from the poison.
 There appeared to be no Christian love, forgiveness, or compassion in this church leader.

 Prohibition a Religious Matter

 By his words and actions, Wilson was ant-Semitic, anti-Catholic, and anti-immigrant.
-Unfortunately, Wilson was not alone in his hatred of Jews, Catholics, and immigrants.
+Yet Wilson was not alone in his hatred of Jews, Catholics, and immigrants.
 This was true of many Prohibition leaders.
-They included William H. Anderson, Purley Baker, Daisy Douglass Barr, Hiram Wesley Evans, Richmond Pearson Hobson, and Lillian Sedwick,
+They included William H. Anderson, Purley Baker, Daisy Douglass Barr, Hiram Wesley Evans, Richmond Pearson Hobson, and Lillian Sedwick, Bizarre Beliefs

 Wilson often expressed bizarre ideas.
-He accused the liquor industry of “importing” European immigrants to the United States for the sole purpose of engaging in bootlegging.
+He accused the liquor industry of “importing” European immigrants to the United States.
+It was for the sole purpose of engaging in bootlegging.
 Actually, the U.S. had more than enough home-grown bootleggers.